-Having been such a major success, there is much talk about the possibility of a sequel, continuing the investigation into Steven Avery and Brendan Dassey’s involvement with the murder of Teresa Halbach.
+Having been such a major success, a sequel was soon confirmed by Netflix, continuing the investigation into Steven Avery and Brendan Dassey’s involvement with the murder of Teresa Halbach.

 Armchair detectives around the world have been attempting to find more information about the case while those involved are doing various media appearances.
-A lot has seemingly happened with regards Steven Avery, even the White House issued an official statement as to why they can't pardon him.
+A lot has seemingly happened with regards both Avery and Dassey, even the White House issued an official statement as to why they can't pardon the pair.

 So, what can we expect from a second series of Making a Murder?
 Here’s everything we know so far.